mahyarx/WebResourcesSecurity/README.md

 # 🧠 Web Resource Security – Lecture Notes (University Edition)

 This repository contains detailed, extended lecture notes for the course **Web Resource Security** (Безпека Web ресурсів), taught as part of the 3rd-year Cybersecurity program at Borys Grinchenko Kyiv University.
-The course is based on SANS SEC542: Web App Penetration Testing and Ethical Hacking.
+The course is based on OWASP.

 Each module contains in-depth markdown files designed to provide practical and theoretical knowledge for students studying web application security.